sarken/docs/front_end_coding/patterns-xhtml-page-templates.markdown

 <h3 class="landmark"> </h3>
 ```

-Here's a brief look at the structure of a a filterable work index, like the [work index for The X-Files](http://archiveofourown.org/tags/The%20X-Files/works):
+Here's a brief look at the structure of a filterable work index, like the [work index for The X-Files](http://archiveofourown.org/tags/The%20X-Files/works):

 <ol class="diagram">
 <li>#main